wwdbsh/css-projects/projects/natours/README.md

 - Shape header with clip-path's polygon function
 - Position a logo and titles with absolute positioning and translate
 - Reshape words with letter-spacing
+- Put css animations on header with keyframes(opacity, transform)

 [Check Demo](https://wwdbsh.github.io/css-projects/projects/natours)